 Munk’s Devil Rays are famous for their breathtaking acrobatic skills.
 With superb aerodynamics, these flying rays leap out of the water, either as an individual or in groups.
 Witnessing them make somersaults and vertical jumps with incredible precision is a feast for the eyes.
 These acrobatic moves continue to remain a secret to the scientific community.
 Some say that they like to show off during the mating season while others think it’s a form of communication.
 Another theory suggests that they leap to get rid of parasites.

-The conservation status of the Mobula munkiana has been updated in 2018 from NEAR THREATENED to VULNERABLE in the IUCN red list.
-In 2019 they have been added to Mexico's list of protected species under the "special protection" status but unfortunately, their population still suffers from illegal fishing in some regions including Baja California.
-The Mobula munkiana also has a low fecundity rate, the current estimates showing their ability to give birth to only one pup every two to three years.
+The conservation status of Mobula munkiana was updated in 2018 from NEAR THREATENED to VULNERABLE in the IUCN Red List.
+In 2019 they were added to Mexico's list of protected species under "special protection" status but unfortunately their population still suffers from illegal fishing in some areas, including Baja California.

 We are passionate about protecting the ocean and marine life.
 Our ecofriendly trips help teach people about these majestic rays and the important role that they play in the balance of marine life.